MillionConcepts/knowing-the-sky/README.md

-# knowing-the-sky
+# Knowing the Sky
-NASA TOPST Project Knowing the Sky
+A NASA TOPST Project.

 ---
 This work is supported by NASA grant No. 80NSSC23K0866.